Balquhidder: Middle Ages

-St Angus came to Balquhidder Glen in the 8th or 9th century and recognised what the Celts called a "thin place" where the boundary between Earth and Heaven was close.
-He knelt and blessed the glen at the spot where the house "Beannach Aonghais" (Gaelic 'blessing of Angus') now stands and built a stone oratory at Kirkton, where he spent the rest of his life.
+St Angus came to Balquhidder Glen in the 8th or 9th century and recognised what the Celts called a "thin place", where the boundary between Earth and Heaven was close.
+He knelt and blessed the glen at the spot where the house "Beannach Aonghais" (Gaelic "blessing of Angus") now stands and built a stone oratory at Kirkton, where he spent the rest of his life.
 Angus was the first to bring Christianity to Balquhidder.

 Balquhidder lies close to the Highland boundary and thus came earlier into the nominal ownership of lords possessing charters issued by the royal court in Edinburgh.
 The parish became crown land from 1436.
 Crown charters could mean nothing if not accepted by the people on the ground.
-Stewart of Baldorran was appointed baillie for the crown lands of Balquhidder in 1488 and his descendents remained.
+Stewart of Baldorran was appointed baillie for the crown lands of Balquhidder in 1488 and his descendants remained.
 In 1500 and 1511, the parish was granted to court favourites.

 In 1475, James III appointed Colin Campbell, 1st Earl of Argyll, as his Lieutenant, responsible for "good order" in areas which included Argyll & Lorn and, among other territories, Balquhidder.
 This authority was repeated by the crown for the Earl's successors in 1504, 1525 and 1549.
 By 1500, the Stewarts of Appin had become bound as vassals to the Earl of Argyll.
 In 1566, John Stewart, 5th of Appin signed bonds of manrent giving his allegiance to Colin Campbell of Glenorchy.

 The descendants of a "Bishop Laurancii" or Labhruinn were recorded at Kildonan, Ardchattan on the North Shore of Loch Etive in 1420.
-These 'descendents of Laurence' acquired the Gaelic name mhic Labhruinn (pronounced VicLaurin" = MacLaurin), thus recalling their descent from a well known and probably respected clergyman.
+These "descendants of Laurence" acquired the Gaelic name mhic Labhruinn (pronounced "VicLaurin" = MacLaurin), thus recalling their descent from a well known and probably respected clergyman.
 The Earls of Argyll settled people amenable to their authority, as they did elsewhere, often supplanting the earlier inhabitants.
 Thus, it appears probable that both the MacGregors and MacLaren/MacLaurin lineage from Appin were introduced to Balquhidder and other locations in Perthshire, around Loch Tay, as the result of Campbell expansion.
 The first documentary record of both MacLarens and MacGregors in Balquhidder was in the rentals for Invernentie in 1512.

 Irish records provide a relationship between the chiefs of Clan Lahbran (MacLaren) and Kenneth MacAlpin who successfully united the Northern Picts into Scotland in 843–850.
 It is believed that the Balquhidder lands were passed to Donald Og, a relative of MacAlpin and he, subsequently, passed them to members of his family which include the MacLarens.